Azure/Cloud-Native/website/blog/2022-09-29/index.md

 ### CI/CD
   - `.github/` - contains a GitHub Actions workflow to set up a CI/CD pipeline that runs on every new commit to the repo
+  - `.azdo/` - contains a Azure Pipelines workflow to set up a CI/CD pipeline that runs on every new commit to the repo

 ## **End-to-end support:** Move code to cloud in a single step!